 Requests the Commission for Observation, Infrastructure and Information Systems:

-(1) To further develop and enhance the Technical Regulations, Volume I - General Meteorological Standards and Recommended Practices, (WMO-No. 49) Part I –WMO Integrated Global Observing System, and the Manual on the WMO Integrated Global Observing System (WMO-No. 1160) according to Resolution 9 (EC-73) – Plan for the WIGOS Initial Operational Phase (2020–2023); and
+(1) To further develop and enhance the Technical Regulations, Volume I - General Meteorological Standards and Recommended Practices, (WMO-No. 49) Part I –WMO Integrated Global Observing System, and the Manual on the WMO Integrated Global Observing System (WMO-No. 1160) according to Resolution 9 (EC-73) – Plan for the WIGOS Initial Operational Phase (2020–2023); [Editorial, Secretariat]

 (2) To develop, in collaboration and consultation with the Commission for Weather, Climate, Water and Related Environmental Services and Applications (SERCOM) and the Research Board as appropriate, a transition plan for the evolved Rolling Review of Requirements (RRR) process, and to consider its further evolutions on the basis of lessons learned;

+(3) To update the Guide to WIGOS (WMO-No. 1165) with the corresponding guidance material to support Members in the implementation of the updated provisions of Manual on WIGOS (WMO-No. 1160), in particular, related to the inclusion of environmental sustainability in the observing network design principles; [Campbell]

 Requests also the president of SERCOM, the Chair of the Research Board, and the presidents of regional associations to facilitate the implementation of the evolved RRR process by respectively: